 Previous and current consumer fraud class actions litigated by Mr. Ramirez include Coe v.
 General Mills, Inc., No. 15-cv-5112-TEH (N.D.
 Cal.) (involving false advertisement claims relating to the Cheerios Protein breakfast cereal); In re Santa Fe Natural Tobacco Company Marketing & Sales Practices Litigation, 16-md-2695-JB/LF (D.N.M.)(involving the deceptive marketing of cigarettes as "natural" and "additive free"); Lamar v.
 The Coca-Cola Company, et al., No. 17-CA-4801 (D.C.
 Superior Ct.) (involving the deceptive marketing of sugar drinks as safe for health); and Hasemann v.
 Gerber Products Co., case no. 15-cv-02995-MKB-RER (E.D.N.Y.)(case involving misrepresentation of health benefits of baby formula in violation of New York consumer protection laws).

 Mr. Ramirez is a member of the state bars of New York and New Jersey.
 He is also a member of the bars of the U.S. District Courts for the Eastern District of New York and Southern District of New York.
 Mr. Ramirez received his juris doctorate from the Fordham University School of Law in 1997 and his bachelor's degree from CUNY-John Jay College in 1994.

-Mr. Stott is a member of the state bar of Texas.
-Mr. Stott received his juris doctorate from the University of Texas in 1996 and his bachelor's degree from New College in 1993.
+Mr. Moore is a member of the state bar of Minnesota.
+He is also a member of the bar of the U.S. District Court for the District of Minnesota.
+Mr. Moore received his juris doctorate from Hamline University School of Law in 2013, and his bachelor’s degree from the University of North Dakota in 2007.